 How Do Single Use Plastic Bags Harm the Environment?

-Wondering How Single Use Plastic Bags Harm the Environment?
+Wondering How Single-Use Plastic Bags Harm the Environment?
 Here’s Your Easy Answer

 There is certainly a convenience factor to disposable plastic bags, but these flimsy bags are also responsible for a lot of environmental harm, partly because the lightweight construction that makes them easy to carry also allows these bags to function like a sail and be carried off by the wind.
-When single use plastic bags are deposited in the trash or put in a recycling bin a strong gust of wind can carry them away.
+When single-use plastic bags are deposited in the trash or put in a recycling bin a strong gust of wind can carry them away.
 Ultimately, any ease disposable plastic bags offer is quickly overshadowed by the environmental harm they cause.

-Single Use Plastic Bags Are Potentially the First Step in a Deadly Chain of Events
+Single-Use Plastic Bags Are Potentially the First Step in a Deadly Chain of Events

 Ingestion and entanglement are the main dangers that face wildlife when disposable plastic bags become litter.
-When an animal mistakenly eats plastic litter the trash can become tangled and lodged in their digestive system, this can prevent their bodies from absorbing nutrients and lead to malnutrition, it can give the animal a false sense of being full while they starve or it can lead to infections and internal injuries – all of these issues can lead to death.
+When an animal mistakenly eats plastic litter the trash can become tangled and lodged in its digestive system, this can prevent their bodies from absorbing nutrients and lead to malnutrition, it can give the animal a false sense of being full while they starve or it can lead to infections and internal injuries – all of these issues can lead to death.

-Animals can also become tangled in single use plastic bags and be unable to fend for themselves or their young.
-When an animal dies with plastic bag trash either stuck on their body or inside their digestive track, it is possible another animal eating the carcass could ingest the plastic and start the process all over.
+Animals can also become tangled in single-use plastic bags and be unable to fend for themselves or their young.
+When an animal dies with plastic bag trash either stuck on their body or inside their digestive tract, it is possible another animal eating the carcass could ingest the plastic and start the process all over.
 Plastic bags can also suffocate plants by blocking sunlight and preventing photosynthesis from taking place.
 Plants play a vital role in the environment – they convert carbon dioxide into oxygen and they sustain a wide array of animals.

 Impact of Plastic Bag Litter Can Be Far Reaching

-A careful balance is required to maintain a healthy environment, and when man made litter such as disposable plastic bags interferes with nature, the ramifications can be intense and dangerous.
+A careful balance is required to maintain a healthy environment, and when man-made litter such as disposable plastic bags interferes with nature, the ramifications can be intense and dangerous.
 For instance, if plastic bag litter destroys a coral reef all of the plants and animals that called that reef home now have no place to grow or conceal themselves from predators, and eventually the animals that hunted at the reef will have lost their food source.
 The animals that survive may move to other areas in search of food and shelter, but they could overburden nearby habitats and this could lead to additional ecosystem collapses.
-When animals, their habitats and their food sources are incapacitated or killed this can alter entire ecosystems.
+When animals, their habitats, and their food sources are incapacitated or killed this can alter entire ecosystems.

 Disposable Plastic Bags Play a Role in Global Warming

-Litter From Single Use Plastic Bags Cause Flooding
+Litter From Single-Use Plastic Bags Cause Flooding

 Single Use Plastic Bags are Just Not Worth the Trouble

-Disposable plastics bags play a role in so many severe problems and many locations across the globe are banning them as you can see on our Bag Ban Map.
+Disposable plastic bags play a role in so many severe problems and many locations across the globe are banning them as you can see on our Bag Ban Map.
 By damaging one animal or plant species plastic bags can start a chain reaction and other plants and animals will feel that impact and eventually that harm will extend to still other plants and animals.
 If left unchecked disposable plastic bag litter can cause entire species to go extinct and leave a much more lasting scar on the environment.